-To facilitate this dialogue, and to support the work that we hope will emerge from it, we have invited energy and climate leaders to come together in New Delhi, New York, and Beijing to discuss and examine global energy transformation and how our respective activities and capabilities relate to the whole.
+To facilitate this dialogue, and to support the work that we hope will emerge from it, we are engaging with other energy and climate leaders to discuss opportunities for global energy transformation and how our respective activities and capabilities relate to the whole.
 In 2020, RMI will launch a new Global Energy Solutions Lab to help to carry this collaborative work forward in pragmatic and actionable ways.